codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 Then click Save and Codefresh will ask extra permissions from your Google account.
 Accept the permissions and the integration is ready.

+An alternative way of authentication is to use a [Google service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
+In that case download the JSON file locally that represent the key and paste its contents in the *JSON config* field.

+For more information see the [official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## Producing Allure test reports from Codefresh pipelines